 You would agree that without examples, economics is not an easy subject to handle.
 Well, in this section, we will take some examples of positive economics and will explain why we call them positive economics statements.

 But if it can be true or false, why we need these sorts of statements?
 The reason is we need facts before we opine.
-It is important to know “what is”, before we get to reach to the point of “what ought to be”.
+It is important to know “what is” before we get to reach the point of “what ought to be”.

 Income isn’t equal in all countries.

 This statement again doesn’t tell whether it’s true or false.
 And it’s not also an opinion of an economist or an expert.
 Rather it simply is.
 In some countries, this statement may not be true.
 But since there is a huge gap between rich and poor and as the middle class is quickly evaporating; we can state this.